racia/DataScience-Exercises/README.md

 # Completed Machine Learning Code Exercises in Python
-This repository contains completed Machine Learning code exercises in Python from the "Python Machine Learning Case Studies" book by Danish Haroon (2017).
+This repository contains completed Machine Learning code exercises in Python from the published [book](#ref) by Danish Haroon (2017).

 #### 🧰 Prerequisites
 1. Create and activate a Python virtual environment: `python3 -m venv env`.